norns-study-group/song/README.md

 - @evanmcook - aka evancook.audio added graphics that like to groove along to the measure number
 - @Quixotic7 - added drum patterns
 - @ryanlaws - added some param setting stuff and a xox-step-pattern thing, plus some patterns, as well as a pretty naive Brownian motion generator. then added a "nervous" ting
+- @tyleretters - use norns clock and e2 to control bpm